Amrita Sher-Gil, India’s First Contemporary Artist.

 Sher-Gil had found her artistic voice, painting the everyday life of the Indian poor and, in particular, Indian women; She once wrote, ” I am trying to through my art be an interpreter of the life of the Indian people, particularly the poor and the sad, but I approach the problem on the more abstract plain of the purely pictorial not only because I am a painter, but because I hate cheap emotional appeal and I am not a propagandist…” (Amrita Sher-Gil – A Family Album by Navina Sundaram).

 ” In June 1938, Sher -Gil went to Hungary to propose marriage to her cousin.
-While in Europe, she returned to western style and painted The potato peeler, in the garden, the Hungarian market scene, the merry cemetery 1938, and two girls 1939 an hommage to her bisexuality and her two cultures.
-The couple left Hungary for India just before the war. one again in India, Sher-Gil painted an ancient storyteller in 1940.
+While in Europe, she returned to western style and painted The potato peeler, in the garden, the Hungarian market scene, the merry cemetery 1938, and two girls 1939, anhomagee to her bisexuality and her two cultures.
+The couple left Hungary for India just before the war.
+Once again in India, Sher-Gil paintedan ancient storyteller in 1940.

-Sher -Gil, who had several abortions arranged by her husband during her short life, speculation that her death could have been caused due to complications following a botched abortion.
+Sher -Gil, who had several abortions arranged by her husband during her short life, speculation that her death could have been caused by complications following a botched abortion.
 Sher-Gil died on December 5, 1941.
-The Sher -Gil family is devasted; Marie Antoinette accuses her doctor husband of her death, unconsolable she committed suicide in 1948.
+The Sher -Gil family is devastated; Marie Antoinette accuses her doctor husband of her death, unconsolable she committed suicide in 1948.

 Amrita left behind over 150 paintings.
-In 1953 the family donated some to the government of India to be housed in the first National Gallery of Modern Art in New Delhi.
+In 1953, the family donated some to the government of India to be housed in the first National Gallery of Modern Art in New Delhi.
 Her work has been declared a National Art Treasure.
 Some of her paintings also hang at the Lahore Museum.
-A postage stamp depicting her image Hill Women was released in 1978 by India Post.
+A postage stamp depicting her image, the Hill Woman, en was released in 1978 by India Post.

 Final Words

 I can understand that she tries everything to find where she belongs.
 Maybe to the extreme… Her enormous body of work is the visual expression of her two worlds and the search for herself.
 I believe that Sher-Gil was just at the beginning of her career.
-I cannot imagine where would her creative path could have given the world of art if having had a chance.
-Twenty-eight years old, she had lived fully, but when one leaves behind foolish pursuit to begin a new chapter, her book end.
+I cannot imagine where her creative path could have taken the world of art if she had had a chance.
+Twenty-eight years old, she had lived fully, but when one leaves behind foolish pursuits to begin a new chapter, herbookendsd.

 I hope you enjoyed this walk with Sher-Gil; it was my pleasure to do the research and bring it to you.
 Other interesting reads.